forxer/gravatar/README.md

 If you require a file-type extension (some places do) then you may also specify it.

+You can specify one of the following extensions for the generated URL:

+* 'jpg'
+* 'jpeg'
+* 'gif'
+* 'png'
+* 'webp'

 ```php
 // pass the Gravatar image file-type extension as fifth argument of `Gravatar::image()` and `Gravatar::images()`
 Gravatar::image($email, null, null, null, 'jpg');